pjjanas/pjjanas/README.md

 - 👋 Hi, I’m @pjjanas
 - 👀 I’m interested in astrophysics, game development and learning new skills!
-- 🌱 I’m currently learning Physics with Astrophysics and some game development with Unity as a side hobby.
+- 🌱 I’m currently learning Physics with Astrophysics, and some game development with Unity as a side hobby.
 - 💞️ I’m looking to collaborate on some interesting projects!
-- 📫 How to reach me ...
+- 📫 Contact me: pawel.janas.2020@mumail.ie

 <!---
 pjjanas/pjjanas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.